Diced Braising Steak 500g

 Unparalleled Quality

 For over ten years, our meat has been celebrated in Britain’s finest restaurant kitchens.
-We’re proud to work with native breed farmers and to genuinely support sustainable, traditional farming - values that define Swaledale Butchers."
+We’re proud to work with native breed farmers and to support traditional, high-welfare farming, with an increasing focus on regenerative practices.
+These values define Swaledale Butchers.

 -